 For many gardeners how to choose plants for the garden can be quite daunting.
 How on earth can you work out if the Hellebores will grow well next to your Hebes?
 There are two questions you need to ask when choosing a plant for the garden

-- WHAT DO I NEED TO PLANT TO DO
+- WHAT DO I NEED THE PLANT TO DO?

 So for example, you have a sunny border beside the patio and you are looking for plants to grow in it.
 First and formost, you need to understand the function the plant has to fulfill.
 In this case, the job descripton could be as follows;